Melotwo/CaterPro-AI/README.md

 CaterPro AI is your AI-powered assistant for instantly generating professional catering proposals.
 Tailor complete menus for any event, from corporate lunches to elegant weddings, and streamline your entire planning process.

+## 📸 Adding Founder Photo

+To personalize the landing page:
+1. Rename your photo to `founder.jpg`.
+2. Place it in the `public/` folder of this repository.
+3. The app will automatically display it in the "Founder's Story" section.

 ## 🚨 CRITICAL FIX: "FIREBASE_SERVICE_ACCOUNT is missing"

 Based on your screenshots, the secret is currently in the **Environment Secrets** section.
 It **MUST** be in **Repository Secrets**.